top of page

 Sunsets, everyday, 2020. (excerpt)

+Commissioned and produced by Fondazione In Between Art Film for the project Mascarilla 19 – Codes of Domestic Violence.
 Sunsets, everyday is the result of an investigation that the artist undertook of the process, both physical and cinematic, involved in creating images of domestic violence.
 During the lockdown, some victims courageously used social media to share photos of their faces, as a way of encouraging other women to report such crimes.
 The marks on their bodies were the only tangible proof of the blows and pain they had suffered, and the artist took these as a point of departure for thinking about all the things that happen out of sight.
 Mahmood commissioned a production team in Lahore to create and film, in his absence, a repeated scene of domestic violence, based on his instructions and images of injuries that women shared.
 While the main crew was busy with this task, two camera operators were asked to constantly film the entire process and the elements of the set, down to the last detail.
 This method of working from a distance, invites a reflection on the artist’s role and authorship, turning him into a witness and observer of his own work.
 The process of staging violence is what generates the images on the screen, but the act itself is almost completely hidden from the viewer.
 We see only narrow closeups and small portions of women’s bodies.
 Rejecting spectacularization, the artist focuses instead on the cinematic process and the codes of its language.
 In this metacinema of violence, the onlookers are technicians, crewmembers, present settings and objects struggling with his exhausting work for sixteen straight hours of shooting.
 The camera explores the settings with a forensic gaze, and the objects that compose it are put on an equal footing with the people.
 Both are forced to witness to the violence enacted before them.
 The almost obsessive repetition of identical actions, like cleaning the floor, becomes a way of expressing the routine nature of violence.
 An act that is repeated with tragic continuity.
 Every day, as inevitable as the sunset. (text by Leonardo Bigazzi)

 Good ended happily, 2018. (excerpt)